wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 [Heroku](https://www.heroku.com) – A web hosting platform

-[Vonage Messages API](https://www.vonage.com/) – An API for sending Voice or Text Messages
+[Vonage SMS API](https://developer.nexmo.com/messaging/sms/overview) – An API for sending SMS Text Messages

 Next, we will be looking at how to install each of these packages.

 <sign-up></sign-up>

 ## Installation

 First, we will start to install a virtual environment.
 A virtual environment will be like a storehouse for all our packages.
 We are using Linux so go to cmd and type `virtualenv vonenv`.

-This will create a new virtual environment called vonenv.
+This will create a new virtual environment called `vonenv`.
 Activate it by typing `source/vonenv/bin/activate`.

 ### Installing Django